 Friday the 13th July was a day when the planets aligned.
 Both my children were away on school trips at the SAME TIME, so of course I had to take advantage of this momentous occasion and plan a night away with the husband in the Coniston Hotel and Spa.

 I had been gifted a £200 Buy a Gift voucher, and this was the perfect excuse to make use of it.
 We both agreed that we wanted somewhere a ‘little bit special’, had a pool for relaxing in, no more than 2 hours from our home in Cheshire, and to be in a part of the country we had never visited before.
 The Coniston Hotel and Spa in Skipton ticked all the boxes.

 So after waving one child off to Italy at 4am, and the other child packed off on her adventure trip to North Wales a few hours later, it was time to head over to Yorkshire.
-We broke up the journey by meeting up with my good blogging friend Sarah from Extraordinary Chaos, and it was lovely to catch up over a coffee.
+We broke up the journey by meeting up with my good blogging friend Sarah, and it was lovely to catch up over a coffee.

 An hour later and we were stood on the balcony of our luxury room, taking in the breathtaking views all around us.
 It took all my strength to tear myself away from our room, but we wanted to spend a few hours in the swimming pool.
 And whilst I would have been happy to have a night away with a decent swimming pool, The Coniston Hotel and Spa offers much more than this.

 The Coniston Spa is located in a separate building, just a short walk from the hotel, and was included in the price of our bed and breakfast stay.
 Towels are freely available, and we had bought our spa robes from the bedroom.
 We made our way to the indoor spa area where we found a good sized pool, indoor Jacuzzi, 2 saunas, a steam room, relaxation area with magazines, and an ice experience.
 But outside is where your breath will be taken away.